marina-labs/help-center/onely/terms-of-service.md

 ### 3.3 Account Limitations
 You may only create and maintain one Account.
 Creating multiple Accounts to circumvent restrictions or obtain additional benefits is prohibited and may result in termination of all Accounts.

+### 3.4 Parental Consent
+If you are under the age of majority in your jurisdiction but at least 13 years old, you may use the Service only with the involvement, supervision, and approval of a parent or legal guardian who agrees to be bound by these Terms.
+If you are a parent or legal guardian agreeing to these Terms for the benefit of a minor, you are fully responsible for their use of the Service, including all financial charges and legal liability.

+### 3.5 Children Under 13
+The Service is not intended for children under the age of 13.
+We do not knowingly collect personal information from children under 13.
+If we become aware that a child under 13 has provided us with personal information, we will take steps to delete such information.

+### 3.6 Apple ID Requirements
+For iOS users, you must have a valid Apple ID to download and use the app.
+Your Apple ID and its use are subject to Apple's Terms and Conditions and Privacy Policy.

 ---

 ## 4. Service Description and Availability